Skip to main content ↓

 The knowledge management edge

 Acme reps call on thousands of customers across the U.S., many of whom are large, multi-site companies.
-A rep calling on one site may be in a position to gather useful intelligence on that same company’s decision-maker at another site, in someone else’s territory.
-(See: account-based sales) Effective call reporting, accessed through the CRM activity report, then, becomes much more than a sales management resource.
-It serves a knowledge management function, allowing each rep to open doors for his or her peers.
+A rep calling on one site may be in a position to gather useful intelligence on that same company’s decision-maker at another site in someone else’s territory.
+(See: account-based sales) Effective call reporting, accessed through the CRM activity report becomes much more than a sales management resource.
+It serves a knowledge management function, allowing each rep to open doors for their peers.

 “If you find out about an opportunity with a big company in their Brownsville, Texas office, you don’t have to go to your sales manager to find out who calls on that company at their headquarters in Colorado,” Dohrman says.
 “You can just go to Nutshell, and that’s in the activity report with detailed notes.”